FireTail-io/firetail-py-lib/docs/security.rst

 Basic Authentication
 --------------------

-With PointSecIO, the API security definition **must** include a ``x-basicInfoFunc`` or set ``BASICINFO_FUNC`` env var.
+With Firetail, the API security definition **must** include a ``x-basicInfoFunc`` or set ``BASICINFO_FUNC`` env var.
 It uses the same semantics as for ``x-tokenInfoFunc``, but the function accepts three
 parameters: username, password and required_scopes.

-You can find a `minimal Basic Auth example application`_ in PointSecIO's "examples" folder.
+You can find a `minimal Basic Auth example application`_ in Firetail's "examples" folder.

 .. _oauth scope: https://oauth.net/2/scope/
 .. _minimal Basic Auth example application: https://github.com/pointSec-io/pointsecio/tree/main/examples/openapi3/basicauth